Operation

 It covers deployment, service roles, network API behavior, routine operations, and protocol specifications.

-Unless otherwise noted, examples target the sync-services/compose/general stack.
+Unless otherwise noted, examples target the deploy/compose/general stack.

 Deployment